yugabyte/yb-sql-workshop/isolation-levels/README.md

 Enjoy! [bryn@yugabyte.com](mailto:bryn@yugabyte.com)

+# The Python programs

-# How the code is organized
+## How the code is organized
 To avoid repeating code, I implemented everything to do with session management and SQL processing in a single module, `common.py`.
 It looks after the following.

 * Session creation and termination.